KostasKoutrou/kostaskoutrou.github.io/_posts/2025-12-17-what-is-mde.md

-# What is Microsoft Defender for Endpoint
+# What is Microsoft Defender for Endpoint, for the Endpoint

 Introduction